Yannibigeyes/Deep_Reinforcement_Learning/README.md

 OpenAI Gym

-##
+## Model
-Regression:
-   Vanilla RNN,
-   GRU,
-   LSTM,
-   Transformer

-Classification:
-   Vanilla RNN,
-   GRU,
-   LSTM,
-   CNN

-Deep Reinforcement learning: (I wrap them into packages , so you can call the model directly) DQN,
+(I wrap them into packages , so you can call the model directly)

+DQN

-   Double DQN,
+Double DQN

-   Dueling DQN,
+Dueling DQN

-   Prioritized DQN,
+Prioritized DQN

-   Rainbow DQN
+Rainbow DQN (does not contain categorical DQN)